 batteries have been recycled by participants

-We Day is Free The Children’s annual youth empowerment event that motivates young people to take action on local and global issues.
+WE Day is WE's annual youth empowerment event that motivates young people to take action on local and global issues.
 Teck is raising awareness about the devastating impact of zinc deficiency and the importance of zinc for human health at We Day events in Canada.

 Zinc Saves Kids is an initiative of the International Zinc Association (IZA) to improve the survival, growth and development of undernourished children by funding UNICEF supported zinc programs around the world.
 Teck supports Zinc Saves Kids by fundraising and raising awareness of their mandate.